anuket-project/anuket-specifications/doc/tech/approach.md

 A Networking Reference Model deployment example is depicted in the figure below to demonstrate the mapping to ETSI NFV reference points with additions of packet flows through the infrastructure layers and some other needed reference points.
 The example illustrates individual responsibilities of a complex organization with multiple separated administrative domains here represented with separate colors.

-The example is a rather common example scenario from operators that is during a rather long period of migration of some of the network functions from the predominant VNF / IaaS environments of today into a selection of CNF / CaaS on bare Metal and other on IaaS.
+The example is a rather common example scenario for operators that modernize their network function implementations during a rather long period of migration from VNFs to Cloud Native CNFs.
+Today the network functions are predominantly VNFs on IaaS environments and the operators are gradually moving a selection of these into CNF on CaaS that either sit on top of the existing IaaS or directly on Bare Metal.
+It is expected that there will be multiple CaaS instances in most networks since it is not foreseen any generic standard of a CaaS that will be capable to handle all types of CNFs and also have a decoupled Life Cycle Management from all individual CNFs from a multi-vendor community.

 ![RM_NW_Concepts_Layering-RMNW_DeploymentExample](https://user-images.githubusercontent.com/38792667/77347922-e2ddbc00-6d38-11ea-86db-a09d406998db.jpg)